 Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of executive and non-executive members of the Company's Board of Directors and corporate officers.

-Compensation paid or payable to key management personnel for services rendered were as follows for the three and nine months ended September 30:
+Compensation paid or payable to key management personnel for services rendered were as follows for the years ended December 31: